Clastify logo

 Medium

-State the observation showing that most of the atom is empty space.
+State where most of the mass of an atom is found.

 SL • Paper 2